first-hep/first-hep.github.io/contact.md

 permalink: /contact/
 ---

-The FIRST-HEP project collaborates with a number of other entities to organize training events, including the [HEP Software Foundation (HSF)](https://hepsoftwarefoundation.org/) and the Institute for Research and Innovation in Software for High Energy Physics (IRIS-HEP)](https://iris-hep.org/).
+The FIRST-HEP project collaborates with a number of other entities to organize training events, including the [HEP Software Foundation (HSF)](https://hepsoftwarefoundation.org/) and the [Institute for Research and Innovation in Software for High Energy Physics (IRIS-HEP)](https://iris-hep.org/).

 We use the HSF Training mailing list for discussions related to planning events: